andrewgeisler/GAR/README.md

 * Get Data
   * Always request an updated access token using the tokenRefresh() with the refresh token saved from before.
   * Use gaRequest() with the access token to retreive analytics data
+* Get Core Reporting Dimensions and Metrics
+  * Use getMeta() to retrieve a list of dimensions and metrics availbe in the Core Reporting API.